 Security researchers have long pondered the possibility [PDF] that a company offering a web-based client doing in-browser crypto could be silently, but legally, compelled to deliver a backdoored version of their code to users specifically targeted by a FISA court order, or something similar.
 It’s happened to users of other services before; one might call it “getting Lavabitten.”

-As a trainer, it’s wise to bring this scenario up due to the menagerie of threats high risk ProtonMail users like journalists might one day face.
-So, if that’s something you’re particularly worried about, learn to use PGP with a desktop client like GPGTools, Thunderbird with the Enigmail plugin, or GPG4Win.
+As a digital security trainer, it’s wise to bring this scenario up due to the menagerie of threats high risk ProtonMail users like journalists might one day face.
+So, if that’s something you’re particularly worried about, learn to use PGP with a client like GPGTools, Thunderbird, or GPG4Win.

 After you take off the tin-foil hat, there are other small ways that could make great improvements to ProtonMail’s overall security perks.
 As mentioned before, new users’ default keys are 2048-bit, in order to support less capable browsers and mobile devices which might choke on a larger key.
 While this can be easily mitigated by setting up a new key, or importing one generated elsewhere, it would be great if this were more transparent to new users.